-If a student has been on Financial Aid Warning and fails to meet SAP standard(s), the student will be ineligible for federal aid.
+If a student has been on Financial Aid Warning and fails to meet SAP standard(s), the student will be ineligible for federal aid, and state and institutional aid eligibility will be reviewed as well.
 Financial Aid Probation is for students who have failed to meet the standards after the warning period and been granted a successful appeal of their ineligibility.
 If granted, the appeal committee will create an academic plan which will define the required components of continued eligibility and will specify the length of the academic plan.
 If the student maintains the requirements of the plan or if SAP standards are met, the student will regain eligibility.
 If a student fails to meet the requirements of the academic plan, the student will be ineligible for aid until SAP is restored.